fatima-ndiaye/lazy-life-blog/README.md

 - HTML
 - CSS

-## Files & directories
+## Files and Directories
-- index.html : the home page
+- index.html : the homepage
-- about-me.html : the destinations page
+- about-me.html : the About Me page
-- recent-post.html : the team page
+- recent-post.html : the recent posts page
 - index.css : the css page
 - images : the directory containing the images